Exemplar-Free Continual Learning for State Space Models: Abstract

 \section{Abstract}

 State-Space Models (SSMs) excel at capturing long-range dependencies with structured recurrence, making them well-suited for sequence modeling.
-However, their evolving internal states pose challenges in adapting them under Continual Learning (CL).
-This is particularly difficult in exemplar-free settings, where the absence of prior data leaves updates to the dynamic SSM states unconstrained, resulting in catastrophic forgetting.
-To address this, we propose Inf-SSM, a novel and simple geometry-aware regularization method that utilizes the geometry of the infinite-dimensional Grassmannian to constrain state evolution during CL.
-Unlike classical continual learning methods that constrain weight updates, Inf-SSM regularizes the infinite-horizon evolution of SSMs encoded in their extended observability subspace.
+However, their evolving internal states pose unique challenges in Continual Learning (CL).
+Without access to the full distribution of previous tasks, updates to the state-space dynamics become unconstrained, leading to catastrophic forgetting.
+To address this, we propose \textbf{Inf-SSM}, a geometry-aware regularization framework for CL in SSMs.
+It constrains state evolution via the infinite-dimensional Grassmannian of SSM observability subspaces, without requiring any exemplars from past tasks.
+Unlike classical CL methods that restrict weight updates, Inf-SSM directly regularizes the infinite-horizon state evolution encoded by the extended observability subspace of the SSM.
 We show that enforcing this regularization requires solving a matrix equation known as the Sylvester equation, which typically incurs $\mathcal{O}(n^3)$ complexity.
-We develop a $\mathcal{O}(n^2)$ solution by exploiting the structure and properties of SSMs.
+Thus, we develop an $\mathcal{O}(n^2)$ solution by exploiting the structure and properties of SSMs.
 This leads to an efficient regularization mechanism that can be seamlessly integrated into existing CL methods.
-Comprehensive experiments on challenging benchmarks, including ImageNet-R and Caltech-256, demonstrate a significant reduction in forgetting while improving accuracy across sequential tasks.
+Comprehensive experiments on challenging benchmarks of ImageNet-R, CIFAR-100, and Caltech-256 demonstrate a significant reduction in forgetting while improving accuracy across sequential tasks.